 Though my role in system designs is relatively infrequent, when involved I generally concentrate my early efforts working closely with scientists/system engineers toward developing an initial architectural system block diagram.
 Crude as it may be at this stage, it’s my attempt at laying out hardware solutions for others to scrutinize.
 From here, trades and compromises are made until we arrive at an architecture that is realizable within the constraints of the project.
 It’s analogous to design by committee and is rarely a smooth process that's full of ambiguity and personalities.
 But if done correctly can make a huge difference on the outcome of a project.

 The GLT system design depicted above was developed in collaboration with my colleague, C.C.
 Han, in Taipei along with the science team which included M. Inoue, S. Matsushita, and K. Asada.
-We started from scratch in 2012 and iteratively evolved with increasing details.
+We started from scratch in 2012 and iteratively evolved with increasing level of detail.
 As of this writing we are on Rev-0U, 21st revision.

 https://www.dropbox.com/s/2fxpxqaaegomg2i/Electronics_System_Block_2022-8-3_0U.pdf?dl=0

 The LO Reference Test Module shown above was developed for the ALMA project in collaboration with my engineering colleague, C.C.
 Han in Taipei.
 Software development was provided by R. Srinivasan.
-This was one of the more complex units I worked on at ASIAA and is described further by navigating to the More tab at the top right then to the ALMA Projects.
+This was one of the more complex units I worked on at ASIAA and is described further in the ALMA Project section.

 http://www.asiaa.sinica.edu.tw/gallery/show.php?i=d26da3f5e0870bf0e0d94e5ddec8598c

-Copyright © 2022 derek’s rf/microwave design suite - All Rights Reserved.
+Copyright © 2023 derek’s design suite - All Rights Reserved.

 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.